KillingSpark/HowLogindWorks/Readme.md

 #### CreateSession in detail

-So lets pick that apart.
+So, lets pick that apart.
 Creating a session needs info about which user that session is being created for, identified by a `uid`.
 The `pid` is probably the `root` or `parent` process for this new session.
 So far this is relatively straight forward.

 Now it gets weirder, why is a session associated with a service?